tosingithub/tdesk/README.md

-# tdesk
-Swedish &amp; English fastText Embeddings on the Transformer
+# Swedish &amp; English fastText Embeddings on the Transformer